 Our KS3 curriculum lays the foundations for some of the topics covered at GCSE.
 We predominantly study Christianity and Islam alongside other religious perspectives.
 Pupils will study arguments for the existence of God and various religious beliefs about what and who God is.
 We look at the lives of key people within religion and the effect they have had on the lives of those who believe in them.
 We study rituals and practices highlighting their need and purpose within the religion.
 We also focus on more ethical issues such as Human Rights and Social Injustice.
 The topics are spread over two semesters and pupils are formally assessed four times a year.
 Throughout the lessons pupils get an opportunity to self-assess and peer assess their work in order to further their understanding and confidence.

 Religious Education is a core subject at Dormston and we expect every pupil to sit the GCSE.
+The exam board we follow is AQA.
 For the last two years we have entered a whole cohort through and our success rate is very high.
 GCSE Religious Education starts in Year 9 and is studied through to Year 11.
 There are two papers.
 The first paper consists of the Beliefs and Practices of two world religions.
 Here at Dormston we study Christianity and Islam.
 The second paper is a thematic study of Philosophy and Ethics.
 Pupils will study religious attitudes to Sex and Relationships, Human Rights, War and Peace and the Existence and Revelation of God.

 Trips and Speakers